chinitaberrio/gmsl_driver_agx/README.md

 ## Function

-This driver creates a worker thread for each port(4 cameras), utilizes a producer consumer queue for each, compresses them to jpeg with hardware acceleration and publishes the images with hardware timestamps of AGX.
+This driver creates a worker thread for each cameras, utilizes a producer consumer queue for each, compresses them to jpeg with hardware acceleration and publishes the images with hardware timestamps of AGX.

-We tried with 8 cameras (3+3+2+2 for ports) and it does its best.

-I think this driver squeezes out of AGX the most to get compressed jpeg images from it currently.

-The only better way to get more from the cameras in AGX would be some sort of h264/h265 compression but that would be video then.
+In DriveWorks for some reason port a = a, port b = c, port c = e and port d = g.
+That's the convention used in this driver.